 The following case study shows you which mistakes an international manager can avoid if he knows the mentality and culture of his negotiating partners.

-Thomas L. is an international manager and leads the cooperation negotiations of a German plant manufacturer with a company from Russia.
+Thomas L. is an international manager and leads the cooperation negotiations between a German plant manufacturer and a company from Russia.

-In an initial conversation, he explains the upcoming procedures to the Russian colleagues, names milestones and defines processes.
-Since the Russian colleagues do not disagree, he assumes that both sides are in agreement.
+In an initial meeting, he explains the upcoming procedures to his Russian colleagues, names milestones and defines processes.
+As the Russian colleagues do not object, he assumes that both sides are in agreement.

-When asked, he learns a few weeks later that the cooperation partner has not carried out the steps and processes set or has not carried them out as apparently agreed.
-The Russian colleagues explain this with unexpected circumstances.
-Thomas L. is disappointed and wonders whether the behaviour is due to unreliability.
+A few weeks later, when asked, he learns that the cooperation partner has not carried out the steps and processes set or has not carried them out as apparently agreed.
+The Russian colleagues justify this with unexpected circumstances.
+Thomas L. is disappointed and wonders whether the behavior is due to unreliability.
 With the necessary knowledge of the Russian mentality, Thomas L. could have avoided this situation.

-After all, the lack of objection from the Russian colleagues only means that nothing has been decided for them yet.
-Also, the very process-oriented execution of the explanations does not correspond to the more person-oriented Russian mentality.
-Nor would Thomas L. with the necessary cultural knowledge have wrongly assumed that the cooperation partners would inform him of delays on their own initiative.
-Concealing or glossing over negative events is part of the distinct culture of saving face in Russia and many other Central and East Asian countries in order to avoid painful confrontations for both sides.
-In addition, Thomas L. did not consider that he must also include in the process the time needed to build and maintain the business relationship.
+The lack of objection from his Russian colleagues only means that nothing has been decided for them yet.
+The very process-oriented execution of the explanations also does not correspond to the more person-oriented Russian mentality.
+Nor would Thomas L., with the necessary cultural knowledge, have wrongly assumed that the cooperation partners would inform him of delays of their own accord.
+Concealing or glossing over negative events is part of the distinctive culture of saving face in Russia and many other Central and East Asian countries in order to avoid painful confrontations for both sides.
+Furthermore, Thomas L. did not take into account that he would also have to allow time for building and maintaining the business relationship.

 Professional competence

 How well do you know your own culture?
-Are you aware of the values and norms that apply?
+Are you aware of the applicable values and norms?
 How well do you know the culture in your target country?
 What values and norms apply there?
 What is the historical background of the target country?
-Do you know the specifics of the target country?
+Do you know the special features of the target country?

-List the most important business characteristics of your home country and sort the characteristics in order of importance from 1 to 10.
-Check whether the characteristics are also valid in the target country and what numerical value they would have there.
+List the most important business features of your home country and sort the features in order of importance from 1 to 10.
+Check whether the features are also valid in the target country and what numerical value they would have there.

 Social competence

 How do you deal with stress?
-Could you resolve conflicts in the destination country according to the cultural expectations there?
+Could you resolve conflicts in the destination country in line with local cultural expectations?
 Do you like the destination country and its inhabitants or do you have a negative attitude?

 Self-competence